sdss/sdss_brain/docs/sphinx/intro.rst

     >>> ff = '/Users/Brian/Work/sdss/sas/dr15/manga/spectro/redux/v2_4_3/8485/stack/manga-8485-1901-LOGCUBE.fits.gz'
     >>> cube = MangaCube(f, release='DR15')
+    >>> cube
     <MangaCube filename='/Users/Brian/Work/sdss/sas/dr15/manga/spectro/redux/v2_4_3/8485/stack/manga-8485-1901-LOGCUBE.fits.gz', mode='local', data_origin='file'>

 We defined the ``_parse_input`` method to instruct the ``Brain`` on what kind of "objectid" to expect, in this case a "plateifu" id designation, which is 4-5 digit plate id and and 3-5 digit IFU bundle number.
 Now we can directly input a "plateifu" as input.
-If we specified a database to use during class definition, the default local action is to attempt to connect via the db.
+If we specified a database input to use during class definition, the default local action is to attempt to connect via the db.
 ::